Vasco-jofra/Vasco-jofra.github.io/_articles/2020-10-02-codeql-kernel.md

 | 10  | attribute_group  |
 | ... | ...              |

 We get 417 results.. nice!
-To help narrow down our search let's make our query slightly more complex and print the amount of fptrs the struct has (more pointer to overwrite can only be a good thing) and the places where the allocation is made (so we can look through the source and choose one).
+To help narrow down our search let's make our query slightly more complex and print the amount of fptrs the struct has (more pointers to overwrite can only be a good thing) and the places where the allocation is made (so we can look through the source and choose one).

 NOTE: Some of this code (e.g. `countFieldsOfFunctionPtrs`) was not mentioned above but can be seen in the end of post.
 ```sql